hsd1503/resnet1d/README.md

 # Introduction

-This is a pytorch implementation of ResNet [0] and ResNeXt [1] on one-dimensional data classification.
+This is a PyTorch implementation of ResNet [0] and ResNeXt [1] on one-dimensional data classification, with applications on ECG Classification.

 # Usage

 ```
-# test on synthetic data
+# test on synthetic data, no data download required
 python test_synthetic.py

-# test on PhysioNet/CinC Challenge 2017 data
+# test on PhysioNet/CinC Challenge 2017 data, need prepare data first
+# Please see comment in code for details
 python test_physionet.py

+# training or serving model with Ray [5], need install Ray first: https://github.com/ray-project/ray
+# Please see comment in code for details
+python test_ray.py
 ```

+model_detail/ shows model architectures

 # Requirements

-python 3.7.5, pytorch 1.2.0

-# Applications
+Required: Python 3.7.5, PyTorch 1.2.0, torchsummary

+Optional: Ray 0.8.0

-## ECG Classification (PhysioNet/CinC Challenge 2017)
+# Applications: ECG Classification (PhysioNet/CinC Challenge 2017)

 Dataset: "AF Classification from a short single lead ECG recording".
 Data can be found at https://archive.physionet.org/challenge/2017/#challenge-data Please use Revised labels (v3) at https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv

+This repository also contains data preprocessing code, please see util.py for details.

-The model has been used in one of the First place solution (F1=0.83) [2, 3].
-The original tensorflow (tflearn) version can be found at https://github.com/hsd1503/ENCASE.
+The model has been used in our previous work [2,3] for deep feature extraction, which won one of the First place (F1=0.83) of this Challenge.
+The original tensorflow (tflearn) version can be found at https://github.com/hsd1503/ENCASE (If you use this code in your work, please cite our papers).

 # References